-The rhythm of window openings should be consistent with the rhythm of window openings created by non-monumental contributing buildings located within the same block face.
+The rhythm of window openings should be consistent with the rhythm of window openings created by non-monumental contributing buildings located within the District.

 OPENINGS

 At right: Bahnhofstrasse 92 in Zurich, Switzerland has vertically oriented punched window openings arranged into rows and columns in reference to its historic surroundings.